pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 your package, regardless of whether you use pre-commit hooks, CI or other infrastructure to manage code format.
 Setting up these tools will give you automatic feedback about your code's structure as you (or a contributor) write it.
-And using tools like black or blue that format code for you, reduce effort that you need to make surrounding decisions around code format and style.
+And using a tool like black that format code for you, reduce effort that you need to make surrounding decisions around code format and style.